Micheon of Goguryeo: Reign

 Micheon continuously developed the Goguryeo army into a very powerful force.
 During the disintegration of China's Jin Dynasty, he expanded Goguryeo's borders into the Liaodong Peninsula and the other Chinese commanderies.
 Since the commanderies were nuisances to be eliminated for Goguryeo's stability, the first military campaign in 302 headed against the Xuantu Commandery, with conquering Daedong River basins of current Pyongyang.
 Consolidating cut-off between commanderies and Chinese mainland, Goguryeo also annexed the Lelang commandery in 313 and Daifang commandery in 314 after attacked Seoanpyeong (西安平; near modern Dandong) in Liaodong.
 The series of subjugation around northern Korean peninsula and Manchuria held its significance given that 400-year presence of Chinese forces was completely cleared out of Korean peninsula.

 In his reign, Goguryeo was faced with growing Xianbei influence in the west, particularly the Murong tribe in Liaodong.
 Micheon allied with other Xianbei Duan and Yuwen tribes against the Murong, but their attack was unsuccessful.
-In 319, the Goguryeo general Yeo Noja was taken captive by the Murong.
+In 319, the Goguryeo general Yeo Noja was taken captive by the Murong; in c.January 320, the Jin official Cui Bi sought refuge at Micheon's court.
 Throughout this period, Goguryeo and the Murong attacked each other's positions in Liaodong, but neither was able to secure regional hegemony.
 Since both sides were at stake, Micheon sent an ambassador to the Later Zhao dynasty in 330 with a view to making a diversion against the Murong.